brandonbrown/brandonbrown.github.io/src/pages/writing/weekend-build-water-tracker/index.md

 `$ yarn add react-native-svg prop-types`

 This also needs a few adjustments to handle the styling I'm after.
 I also just learned that contributions don't count in forks unless merged into the parent repo.
 I'd like to track my work, so [duplicating the repo](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository) may be necessary.
 I may add the contributions into the parent in the future.

+>Also, holding a new born slows the typing and the brain equally